wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 Internet-Draft            DNS Multiple Answers                 June 2016

-   (providing any TLSA records associated with a name).
-This same technique can include both the IPv4 (A) and IPv6 (AAAA) addresses.
+   the SRV response) and TLSA (providing any TLSA records associated with a name).
+This same technique can include both the IPv4 (A) and IPv6 (AAAA) addresses for any address query.

-   This is purely an optimization - by providing all of other, related answers that the client is likely to need along with the answer that they requested, users get a better experience, iterative servers need to perform less queries, authoritative servers have to answer fewer queries, etc.
+   This itechnique, described in this document, is purely an optimization - by providing all of other, related answers that the client is likely to need along with the answer that they requested, users get a better experience, iterative servers need to perform less queries, authoritative servers have to answer fewer queries, etc.
+   [ed: add ref to happy eyeballs rfc]

 1.1.
 Requirements notation